WildernessLabs/Netduino.Foundation/docs/Library/Sensors/Atmospheric/HIH6130/index.md

 #### `float Temperature`

 Retrieve the last read temperature.
-The property is only valid after a call to `Read`.
+In polling mode, the `Temperature` property is only valid after a call to `Update`.
+In interrupt mode the `Temperature` property will be updated periodically.

 #### `public float TemperatureChangeNotificationThreshold { get; set; } = 0.001F`